Well laid out displays

-Along with the Lanna Folklife Centre, the excellent Chiang Mai Historical Centre is another brand new museum in the northern capital.
-Here’s a rundown on what goodies to expect inside.
+Along with the Lanna Folklife Centre, the excellent Chiang Mai Historical Centre is a relatively new museum addition to Chiang Mai’s offerings and is well worth an hour or so of your time.

-Chiang Mai and the North’s history is a long one.
-The Lanna and Thai period dates back a mere 700 years or so, but before that the region was home to a network of Mon settlements and prior to that evidence of pre-historic occupation goes back several thousand years.
-This museum gives you a brief walk through on all eras, though with an understandable bias towards the Lanna period.
+The history of northern Thailand and Chiang Mai is a long one.
+The Lanna and Thai period dates back a mere 700 years or so, but before that the region was home to a network of Mon and Lawa settlements and prior to that, evidence of prehistoric occupation goes back several thousand years.
+This museum gives you a brief walk through of all eras, with an understandable bias towards the Lanna period.

-Explanations otherwise, as with the Folklife Centre, are good and generally well translated, and displays are nicely laid out.
-Unlike the Folklife Centre and Arts and Culture Museum, the Historical Centre building is brand new and what you might call ‘modern Lanna’ style.
+There are plenty of dioramas and waxwork displays, although some of the interactive elements weren’t working too well when we visited.
+Explanations, as with the Lanna Folklife Museum, are good and generally well translated, and displays are well laid out.
+Unlike the Folklife Centre, the Historical Centre building is brand new and in what you might call a contemporary Lanna style.
 Rather aptly, during construction of the new building, remains of an ancient temple were discovered underneath and these have been preserved as an exhibit in the basement.
-The former palace is thought to have been located close by and these are probably remains of the old royal temple.
+The former palace is thought to have been located close by and these are probably remains of the associated royal temple.

 Perhaps taking into account a decline in visitor attention spans, explanations are brief and light on text, with plenty of maps and images—making this perhaps a better bet with smaller kids and the easily bored.

 While the Chiang Mai National Museum is a worthy establishment, the Historical Centre has the advantage of being purpose built and does have a more modern feel to it.
 While there is some overlap between the two, history and culture buffs will benefit from visiting both museums.

 Chiang Mai Historical Centre is not a large museum and an hour should do the trick for all but the most detail orientated.

 Address: Prapokklao Rd